What is the FITT Principle?

-Frequency, Intensity, Time, Type… and how they relate to Injury Prevention.
+Frequency, Intensity, Time, Type… and how they relate to cardio, strength, stretching and injury prevention.

 Let’s take a look at each of the components in a little more detail.

 Frequency is a key component of the FITT Principle.
 Remember that it’s important to know why you’re exercising and what you want to achieve before rushing into any exercise program.

-Adjust the number of times you exercise per week to reflect your current fitness level, the time you realistically have available, your other commitments like family and work, and the goals you’ve set for yourself.
+Adjust the number of times you exercise per day/week/month to reflect: your current fitness level; the time you realistically have available; your other commitments like family and work; and the goals you’ve set for yourself.

 There are a couple of ways to monitor your heart rate but the best way by far is to purchase an exercise heart rate monitor.
 These can be purchased at most good sports stores and retail from $50 to $400.
 They consist of an elastic belt that fits around your chest and a wrist watch that displays your exercise heart rate in beats per minute.